General Data Protection Regulation (GDPR)

 The new regulations were introduced on 25th May 2018.

-Changes will include the following new rights for Data Subjects
+Changes included the following new rights for Data Subjects

 The new rights are: